Aimitari/aimitari-staging/README.md

 # AImitari Website

-This is the official website for AImitari, showcasing our innovative medical technology products including the A2FO Pump System, TeleCardia Cardiovascular Monitoring System, and FormeBuds Intelligent Earbuds.
+This is the official website for AImitari, showcasing our innovative medical technology products including the A2FO Pump System, Telecardia Cardiovascular Monitoring System, and FormeBuds Intelligent Earbuds.

 ## About AImitari